mharen/mharen.github.io/blog/2011/2011-01-brief-rant-about-ui.md

 ![image%5B13%5D.png](image%5B13%5D.png)

-<strong>If I had to pick one thing a UI should be to make it good, I think it should be *obvious*.</strong> The UI should be painfully clear about how to do things.
+**If I had to pick one thing a UI should be to make it good, I think it should be *obvious*.** The UI should be painfully clear about how to do things.
 For example, in the above image it’s pretty clear how you open a new tab or how you go forwards/backwards when browsing.
 This goal is supported by Steve Krug’s excellent book *Don’t Make Me Think*:
 <blockquote>

 “Your objective should always be to eliminate instructions entirely by making everything self-explanatory, or as close to it as possible.
 When instructions are absolutely necessary, cut them back to the bare minimum.”